Chocolate Fever: Plot summary

-That night, Henry, exhausted, stood out on the highway for long time.
-Hundreds of cars passed him.
-But Mac stopped and offered him a ride.
-Henry goes to sleep.
-Mac wakes him up and the two share dinner.
+That night, an exhausted Henry attempts to hitchhike beside the highway, where he is picked up by a delivery driver named Mac.
 Mac convinces Henry that his parents are probably worried about him and offers to drive him back home, but the two are unexpectedly hijacked by two criminals named Lefty and Louie, who believe Mac is hauling a load of valuable furs.
 They are confused to find that Mac's truck really contains a load of chocolate bars.
 Now left with two unexpected hostages, the crooks take Mac and Henry back to their hideout and tie them up while they plan what to do next.
-But a group of dogs, on the trail of Henry's chocolate aroma, burst into the hideout, distracting Lefty and Louie while Mac frees himself and takes their guns.
+A group of dogs on the trail of Henry's chocolate aroma burst into the hideout, distracting Lefty and Louie while Mac frees himself and takes their guns.
 The police arrive and arrest the criminals.

 Mac and Henry drive on to the candy company to drop off the cargo of chocolate bars and call Henry's parents.
 Plant owner Alfred "Sugar" Cane recognizes Henry's illness and explains that the only way to cure chocolate fever is by eating the opposite of chocolate: vanilla.
 He gives Henry a small box of vanilla pills, and explains that when he was a boy, he too, overindulged in chocolate, and subsequently suffered from chocolate fever.
 While Mr. Cane still loves chocolate today, he learned to enjoy it in moderation.

-Back home, the next morning, Henry recovers from his chocolate fever and the brown spots vanish.
+Back home, Henry recovers from his chocolate fever and the brown spots vanish.
 He joins his family at breakfast, where he learns that Mr. Cane, Mac, Nurse Farthing, and Dr. Fargo have all called to check in on him.
 When his mother offers him chocolate syrup on his pancakes, Henry remembers moderation and decides to go without the syrup, using cinnamon instead.
-He is so delighted by the taste of cinnamon that he finds himself thinking of all the other foods that might be improved with cinnamon... only to wonder if there might be such a thing as "cinnamon fever.
+He is so delighted by the taste of cinnamon that he finds himself thinking of all the other foods that might be improved with cinnamon, only to wonder if there might be such a thing as "cinnamon fever".